jigintern/2022-winter-3-c/README.md

 **災害募金Web** is the appliction that enables disaster relief donations on the web.

 It benefits the following people:
-* **Municipalities** that cannot afford to purchase relief supplies due to financial constraints
+* **Municipalities** that cannot afford to purchase relief supplies due to financial problems
 * **Companies** that want to raise awareness by contributing to fundraising
 * **Individuals** who simply want to make a donation